sanyassyed/De_Coursework_WCD/docs/1AnalyticsEngineering.md

 ---

 ##### Method 1: Local Server → Snowflake DB: Data Load Via SnowSQL CLI
-Here we see how we load data from local system to Snowflake DB table using the followin steps
+Here we see how we load data from local system to Snowflake DB table using the following steps
 1. Install SnowSQL CLI on Local Server
 2. Connect to Snowflake DB from Local Server using snowsql
 3. Load Data from Local Server to Snowflake DB